Coronavirus: Germany sees signs of curve 'flattening' | DW | 12.11.2020

 Earlier this month, the German government imposed new lockdown measures to slow the spread of the virus.

-Ministers ordered the closure of restaurants, bars, leisure, and cultural centres.
+Ministers ordered the closure of restaurants, bars, leisure, and cultural centers.
 Schools and daycare centers remain open.

 On Monday, hopes were raised about a possible vaccine that was developed by German firm BioNTech together with its US partner Pfizer.
 The companies say their vaccine had an efficiency rate of more than 90%.